 This is by no means a bad thing, as it gives those looking to buy a not-quite-new game details based on the game in its current state, as opposed to the (potentially) broken launch.
 The list of games that have had massive changes applied long after release is a long one: A Valley Without Wind got a massive art overhaul and Monaco: What’s Yours Is Mine trimmed the fat, so to speak, to name but a few.
 And if you dig up a review of either from way back when chances are it’ll criticize the first for its art style and the latter… for being too long.

-Another positive aspect of a so-called post-launch review is that it – sometimes – brings a long forgotten game back into the spotlight, might even help sell a few more copies.
+Another positive aspect of a so-called post-launch review is that it – sometimes – brings a long-forgotten game back into the spotlight, and might even help sell a few more copies.
 This exact reason is why I decided not to simply go for hot-off-the-compiler games.
 There are just so many gems that no one remembers, overshadowed by even so-so new arrivals, simply because they’re brand new.
 Sucks sometimes, but that’s how the industry works – new stuff gets prioritized, while the old(ies) get pushed back.

 For big names in the AAA industry, this isn’t much of a problem as they’ve likely long since moved onto something else.
 But for a small-time indie developer, the extra publicity such a review offers can be quite valuable.
 Even more so if said developer is actually working on something new, as it helps them get their name out there; might help build some pre-release interest for their next project too, ya know?